Independent living: History in Canada

 These newer forms of institutional care attempt to maximise independent living while minimising care provided, both to support disabled and dependent person's identified needs and to control costs in the formal care economy.
 Unmet needs of deinstitutionalised care-dependent people may be absorbed by families and communities via the unpaid care economy, into existing systems of acute and primary care, or be left unaddressed.

 In Germany

-In the 1970s/1980s, in Germany, the autonomous disability rights movement, also called the cripples movement, claimed for themselves the word cripple in the sense of a reappropriation.The cripple tribunal in Dortmund on 13 December 1981 was one of the main protest actions of the autonomous German disability movement (in confrontation with the established disability assistance) against human rights abuses in nursing homes and psychiatric hospitals, and as well against deficiencies of the local public-transport.

 Analogous to the Russell Tribunal by Amnesty International, the cripple tribunal denounced human rights violations of disabled people.

-In Europe

-In 1989 over 80 disabled persons and supporters coming from the Independent Living movement gathered in Strasbourg, France for a conference on personal assistance.
-The conference was funded by the German Green party and was an opportunity for members of the Independent Living movement to meet.
-This meeting resulted in the founding of ENIL – The European Network on Independent Living (ENIL).
-This network includes members from the European Union and its neighbors.
-ENIL promotes Independent Living at the European level but also at national and regional levels.
-ENIL notes that the Social Model of Disability is central to the philosophy of many disabled people's organisations (DPOs) in Europe.